Satoshiware/genesis/README.md

 ### Running on Debian 11+
-Recommended to run multiple instances simultaneously to find a new genesis faster
+Recommended to run multiple instances simultaneously to find a new genesis faster<br>
+Use the "run.sh" script (included in this repository) for managing large quantity of instances

     sudo apt-get -y update
     sudo apt-get -y upgrade